Packed, Granular, Hard-pack, Variable

 Team report

-The alpine touring trails are all open, with the exception of the FarWest.
+The alpine touring trails are all open.
+Changes are possible.
+Stay tune.
 See the trail map, schedules and link to purchase passes and tickets at montsutton.com/alpinetouring

 Because a picture is worth a thousand words:

-Throughout the season, see photos of the day on Flickr.com/montsutton and enter our #PurementSUTTON photo contest for a chance to win a pair of ski tickets.
+Throughout the season, see photos of the day on Flickr.com/montsutton, even some new pictures of the day today!
+And if you like photography, enter our #PurementSUTTON photo contest for a chance to win a pair of ski tickets.

 Subscribe to our newsletter: